Rabosa616/BSselector/project/twitch1.md

 ---

-survey
+let's have a survey

 - how often / when do you update/pull?
 - how often / when do you commit/backup?
 - how often / when do you share/publish (push)?
-- answers like every week / day / twice a day / hour / several times an hour
+- answers on average - like every week / day / twice a day / 1-2 hours / several times an hour

 ---

 updating too frequently?

+- updating frequently helps reduce the complexity of merge conflicts
+- but ... you get unexpected / potentially dangerous changes (not about build)
+- lose the isolation of your feature branch development (unless some change is desired)

 ![](images/updateFrequently.jpg){width=55% height=55%}

 ---